 Petra Velzeboer is a therapist, facilitator and executive coach.
-She skilled up after a childhood with no education living in a religious cult that erased her identity and future.
 Through depression, anxiety, alcohol dependence and suicidal thoughts she reached her rock bottom at 25 and decided she had a choice: to learn how to truly live or to end her life now.

 Over a decade of experimenting on strategies for success and learning everything about mindset and psychology, her life is 100% different than what it might have been!
 Her goal is to teach others who are near their rock bottom, to help them learn the fast track for improving their lives!

 ABOUT THE HOST

 My name is Sam Harris.
 I am a British entrepreneur, investor and explorer.
 From hitchhiking across Kazakstan to programming AI doctors I am always pushing myself in the spirit of curiosity and Growth.
 My background is in Biology and Psychology with a passion for improving the world and human behaviour.
 I have built and sold companies from an early age and love coming up with unique ways to make life more enjoyable and meaningful.

 We go deep on the topic of a growth mindset: what it means, how building a growth mindset can essentially solve all your problems and the tricky situations.